 - Bags – For whatever reason, our price point seems to be around $600 (give or take $300) for a handbag/purse, although yes, we have bought bags that cost more than $1K.
 For a tote we tend to consider anything from $50-$200.
 Again, if we’re buying something in person and can assess the leather and the stitching, we’ll go lower.

 - Jewelry – We do our best to avoid buying cheap jewelry — if it isn’t real gold or silver we generally won’t look at it.
 A “spur of the moment” purchase on jewelry could be anywhere from $350 downwards (this is the sale price we’re talking about — sometimes jewelry prices are so inflated, and it sounds laughable to say that we’d buy an $800 necklace on the spur of the moment); we’ve spent a lot more than that on planned jewelry purchases.
 (Tip: if it’s worth more than $1500, get a separate insurance policy for it — your home owner’s or renter’s insurance generally only covers up to $1500 per item for jewelry.)

 Obviously, we’re generally content to wait for sales on quality clothes rather than have a constant stream of lesser-quality clothes coming into our closet.
 This is for environmental reasons (we’ve read that better fibers and fabrics break down better), a general dislike of knock-offs (for a variety of intellectual property and sociological reasons), as well as for closet concerns — we live in NYC and our closet is tiny.
 But we’re curious — how does it break down for you guys?
-What do you like to pay?
+How much do you spend on clothes for work?
 Perhaps we should follow this up with a post we’ve been wanting to write for a while — a discussion about when to splurge.
 (Update: here’s our more recent post on the best splurges we’ve ever made!)